Little Dorrit (TV series): Plot

-Since her birth in 1805, twenty-one years prior, Amy Dorrit has lived in the Marshalsea Prison for Debt, caring for her father, William, who now enjoys a position of privileged seniority as the Father of the Marshalsea.
+Since her birth in 1805, Amy Dorrit has lived in the Marshalsea Prison for Debt for twenty-one years, caring for her father, William, who now enjoys a position of privileged seniority as the Father of the Marshalsea.
 Amy works as a seamstress for Mrs. Clennam, a cranky, cold and forbidding semi-invalid living in a crumbling home with servants, the sinister Jeremiah Flintwinch and his bumbling wife, Affery.

-Mr. Clennam is ill in China with his son, Arthur.
-His dying wish is that his son "put it right" with his mother.
-He gives Arthur a pocket watch for her, with hidden meaning.
-Returning to England after 15 years, Arthur gives his mother the watch, which she opens and reads "Do not forget."
+Mr. Clennam and his son Arthur have been handling the family business in China for 15 years.
+On his deathbed, he asks his son "put it right" with his mother and hands Arthur a pocket watch.
+On his return to England, Arthur gives his mother the watch, which she opens and takes out a bit of cloth containing the words "Do not forget."

 Arthur is enamoured of the beautiful Minnie (Pet) Meagles, who prefers aspiring artist, Henry Gowan, to her parents' distress.
-Arthur befriends Amy, but only as someone helping his mother.
-Amy falls in love with him.
-John Chivery, who guards the prison with his father, watches, dismayed, because he loves Amy.
+Arthur befriends Amy and wonders whether his mother's uncharacteristically benevolent attitude towards her indicates his family may be responsible for the Dorrits' misfortunes.
+Amy falls in love with Arthur, and John Chivery, who guards the prison with his father, watches in dismay because he loves Amy.